SubredditAnalyzer logoSubredditAnalyzerv1.2

 Related-subreddits crawl

 Start with one obvious subreddit, open the sidebar, follow the related communities, repeat.
 Slow but uncovers niche subs that never appear in search.
+Three to four levels deep usually surfaces your best fits.

 Best